jens-limbach/SSv2-custom-sample-object/README.md

 -   Make sure that your name on service definition level (very top) is unique in your tenant ```"name": "SampleV3",```
 -   Replace all ```"dataType": "COMPOSITION",``` with ```"dataType": "OBJECT",```
 -   Add a notes api manually
+-   Make sure the entityReference is referencing your Entity name which is generated based on the service definition.
+In my case I need to add an "s" as the generator only generated "Sample" in singular.
+So add to all three events an "s" so that it looks like this:
+´´´
+  "events": [
+    {
+      "name": "SampleCreate",
+      "title": "Sample",
+      "entityReference": "Samples",
+      "trigger": "CREATE"
+    },
+´´´
 -   Map all value selectors (OVS) correctly:

 For Account: